kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Animal Trapping</summary>
     You are skilled at using snares and traps to catch animals for their furs and meat, or as a means of pest control.
-You have Expertise on checks to create or remove such traps, as well as on all foraging checks.
+You have <b>Expertise</b> on checks to create or remove such traps, as well as on all foraging checks.
   </details>

   <details>
     <summary>Booby Traps</summary>
     The creation of larger traps using materials commonly found in nature and targeting intelligent prey.
 This includes traps such as deadfall traps, pit traps and snare traps.
-You have Expertise on checks to create, spot and remove such traps.
+You have <b>Expertise</b> on checks to create, spot and remove such traps.
   </details>

   <details>
     <summary>Pressure Traps</summary>
     The creation of traps that implement balance and hydraulic forces in the making.
 These types of traps are usually part of the architecture, and need to be built in when building a structure.
-You have Expertise on checks to create, spot and remove such traps.
+You have <b>Expertise</b> on checks to create, spot and remove such traps.
     <details>
-      <summary>Safe Trap (trait)</summary>
+      <summary>Safe Trap (<b>trait</b>)</summary>
       Improves traps so that they can be reset or reloaded by unskilled persons with a minimum of training.
     </details>
     <details>
-      <summary>Self-resetting Traps (trait)</summary>
+      <summary>Self-resetting Traps (<b>trait</b>)</summary>
       The knowledge to use magical application or ingenuity to enable traps to reset themselves after firing.
     </details>
   </details>

   <details>
     <summary>Recognise Dweomer</summary>
     The skill to recognize the presence of magical traps, glyphs, runes, sigils and similar devices.
-You have Expertise on checks to spot, avoid and deduce the triggers of such traps.
+You have <b>Expertise</b> on checks to spot, avoid and deduce the triggers of such traps.
   </details>
   </div>
 </details>

 <details>
-  <summary>Woodworking (Group)</summary>
+  <summary>Woodworking (<b>Group</b>)</summary>
   <div markdown="1">
   The skill of making objects, furniture and large-scale structures out of wood, including the dyeing, staining and polishing of veneer and the use of resins as glues and ornamentation.
 Woodworking consists of some very different disciplines.
 When you choose this skill, select one of the subskills below.
 Even if you do not know a subskill, you still are aware of what is required to perform it, how to find someone who knows and theoretical knowledge of it, allowing you to make unskilled checks.